 Using function-calling

-- The user specifies a query along with the list of available tools for the model.
+- Tools specifications: You specify a query along with the list of available tools for the model.
 The tools are specified using JSON Schema.
+Each tool includes its name, description, and required parameters.

 Supported models

-- Firefunction-v1 - Previous generation, Mixtral-based function calling model.
-Fast and excels at routing and structured output
+- Firefunction-v1: Previous generation, Mixtral-based function calling model optimized for fast routing and structured output (on-demand only)

 TL;DR This example tutorial is available as a Python notebook [code | Colab].